 There are a ton of different things that go into having a successful Halloween celebration.
 Your child needs a costume, there needs to be candy for other trick or treaters, and your respective homes may need to be decorated.
 You and your co-parent may decide to divvy up the responsibilities alternately, or you may decide to cater to your strengths and tackle individual tasks each year.
 Whatever you do, transparency is key.
 For example, if you are handier with the sewing machine and love making costumes, you may choose to take on that responsibility every year while your former partner handles the decorations.
 If dressing up just isn’t your thing, you can take your child to a pumpkin patch or apple picking instead, and leave the traditional Halloween festivities to your co-parent.
 If you are not super festive, opting out of intricate costumes and decorations in favor of scary movies and making DIY treats is a great option.

 Halloween is a very serious holiday for most children.
 Kids get free rein to “terrorize” their neighborhoods and eat all of the candy they want.
 In an effort to avoid any confusion and to minimize the competition to be the “cool parent,” make sure whatever rules are in place are uniform between you and your former partner.
 If you limit your child’s candy intake, have the same limits imposed when your child trick-or-treats at his or her other home.
 If your co-parent has strong feelings about the appropriateness of your child’s desired costume, be reasonable and try to work out a compromise.

 4. Be Considerate

-If you and your co-parent decide to celebrate Halloween separately, be considerate of your co-parent’s feelings.
+If the Halloween co-parenting in a divorce happens separately, be considerate of your former spouse feelings.
 Every parent wants to see their little one dressed up in costume and having a blast collecting as much candy as he or she can carry, especially since children rarely repeat costumes and there are limited opportunities to witness the festivities.
 And finally: make sure to share photos and videos— it’s just the right thing to do.